UPPMAX/HPC-python/docs/load_run_packages.rst

 .. warning::

    - Note that the module systems at UPPMAX and HPC2N are slightly different.
-   - While all modules at UPPMAX not directly related to bio-informatics are shown by ``ml avail``, modules at HPC2N are hidden until one has loaded a prerequisite like the compiler ``GCC``.
+   - While all modules at
+       - UPPMAX not directly related to bio-informatics are shown by ``ml avail``
+       - HPC2N are hidden until one has loaded a prerequisite like the compiler ``GCC``.

 - For reproducibility reasons, you should always load a specific version of a module instead of just the default version